chappyhome/json-to-ffmpeg-1/README.md

   - Optional fade-in and fade-out

 - **Narration (Voice/Dialogue)**:
-  - Synchronized SRT subtitle support
+  - Soft subtitle support (embedded streams, toggleable)
-  - Customizable subtitle styling (font, color, position)
+  - Direct URL support for subtitle files (Cloudflare R2, CDN)
+  - Multiple language tracks in one video
   - Professional fade-in and fade-out
-  - Multi-language support

 - **Automatic Mixing**: Tracks are automatically mixed using FFmpeg's `amix` filter

 📖 **[Read the full Audio Types documentation](docs/AUDIO_TYPES.md)**

-## Narration with Subtitles (New! ✨)
+## Narration with Soft Subtitles (New! ✨)

-Add voiceover with synchronized subtitles to your videos!
+Add voiceover with player-controllable subtitles to your videos!

+**Soft subtitles** are embedded as separate streams that can be toggled on/off by the player.
+Perfect for multi-language content and accessibility.

 ### Quick Example